-I have been looking through old railway magazines over the Christmas break this year (2018) and came across articles in the 1950 editions of the Railway Magazine which relate to this series of posts.
+I have been looking through old railway magazines over the Christmas break in 2018 and came across articles in the 1950 editions of the Railway Magazine which relate to this series of posts.
 The first is in the April 1950 edition of the magazine. ……..

 The April 1950 edition of The Railway Magazine contains the first of these articles written by Thomas H. Cobb.